 Sometimes you want a presentation background that gives your slides a little bit of texture, without being distracting.
 I believe that this presentation background embodies that idea pretty well.

-It just interesting enough to catch your eye, but not pull your attention away to what the presenter is talking about.
+It is just interesting enough to catch your eye, but not pull your attention away from what the presenter is talking about.

 As you can see in the presentation example below, each slide feels like it has real depth as well.
 Almost like the icons and information are jumping off the page:

 4. Crumpled Paper Presentation Background Image

 Realistic flat images always make superb background images, in my opinion.
 I like to use them when I want to create a minimalist graphic or add something extra to a slide.

 The flat textures and patterns on this simple background are extremely flexible as well!